All Episodes

 Because kings are not elected.

-And he was he wanted no part of it.
+And he wanted no part of it.

 I doubt that there would be a United States of America.

-Even though that's the folks, this is the lure of absolute power to average people.
+Even though that's the, folks, this is the lure of absolute power to average people.

-It's a corrupting thing, and it's why you need people of distinctly great morality to reject the offer or the desire to acquire such power.
+And it's why you need people of distinctly great morality to reject the offer or the desire to acquire such power.

 And we don't have that.